 PhD research degrees offer you an opportunity to spend an extended period working on an advanced topic in practical or theoretical Computer Science - you will become one of the world's leading experts on the specific topic which you study.
-Computing at the University of Dundee is highly rated for its research and you will have the chance to work alongside leading researchers in our main areas of interest - Human Centred Computing and Intelligent Systems - which include artificial Intelligence, human-computer interaction, mathematical applications, programming languages, computer vision and space technology.
+Computing at the University of Dundee is highly rated for its research and you will have the chance to work alongside leading researchers in our main areas of interest - Human Centred Computing and Intelligent Systems - which include artificial intelligence, human-computer interaction, information security, mathematical applications, programming languages, computer vision and space technology.

 A postgraduate degree is essential if you want to work as a university academic.
 However, studying for a PhD degree will also demonstrate to future employers that you have the ability to think and work both independently and collaboratively, and discipline to motivate yourself over a sustained period.
 Research is interesting, fun and rewarding and you will have the opportunity to meet intelligent and like-minded people along the way.

 We have a thriving postgraduate community at Dundee of research students studying for their PhDs.
 If you have a good degree in Computer Science (or a closely related discipline such as Maths or Engineering) and are interested in Computer Science research, we would like to hear from you.

 A PhD is a 3-4 year full-time (or 6-7 year part-time) programme of supervised research.
 You will complete an independent research project and write up your results in a thesis.
 There is no written examination for PhD students to pass as the assessment is based on the quality of the thesis and an oral examination.